Study Group Coordinators’ Reflections

 Every year, our group looks for ways to base-build and really expand our reach beyond the educators in the study group so that we can have an impact on as many students as possible.
 We have like 1,800 educators in Providence, and so this year, what we did was we created Providence specific lessons, suggestions, and curriculum guides for the Black Lives Matter Week of Action.
 Because we’re under state takeover, there’s a lot of restrictions about what we can do, but we were like, “Have no fear.
 Use this guide, because you can definitely use it.”

-The other thing that I’m so excited to have this platform to say out loud, that I want to scream from the rooftops, is that we got the district to secure funding and pay teachers to attend PD for the Week of Action.
+The other thing that I’m so excited about is to have this platform to say out loud, that I want to scream from the rooftops, is that we got the district to secure funding and pay teachers to attend PD for the Week of Action.
 So to prep together we made the multileveled guides and we also had time together that was paid to plan and say, like, “Next week, I’m going to do this,” and then to have an accountability buddy to check in with you to make sure that it got done.
 We were at capacity, like we planned it in four days and we had a full house.
 So, we’re excited for more opportunities with the district.

 How did participating in a Teaching for Black Lives study group support or overlap with your organizing efforts for the Teach Truth Day of Action?